What Is Welding

 Welders must ensure that preparations, procedures and safety precautions are followed before welding takes place and must then follow steps to perform a particular welding job.

 All fabrication and welding work must be completed using qualified procedures.
+Even basic material handling equipment such as a gas bottle trolley or picking trolley needs to follow the correct specifications.

 A key component is a Welding Procedure Specification (WPS), a document that details all the settings the welder needs to use, ensuring that the standard is met, regardless of who does the job.